Every day across the UK, developers and construction companies bring much needed new homes, amenities and infrastructure to communities.

 All our sites put in place Construction Phase Environmental Management Plans, backed up by clear procedures and training to ensure our site teams and contractors manage all environmental risks effectively.
 Our system is certified to the international environmental management standard 14001.

 We also look at how our offices and fleet are managed.
 Our people are incentivised to choose fully electric vehicles through our company car scheme and we are exploring how to allow for car charging facilities at our sites and offices.
 Our head office in Warley is undergoing a major renovation in the summer of 2021 and it will be fitted with energy and water-efficient systems.

 To find out more about how we manage our operations, the key sustainability risks we have identified and what we monitor each year to measure our performance, please read our 2020 Sustainability Report.Sustainability report 2020.pdf

 In 2020, our operational carbon footprint was 9,467 tonnes of CO2e, the majority of which came from work on site.

-Petroleum diesel usage makes up 79% of our site carbon footprint.
-Petroleum diesel is primarily used to power our forklifts and generators.
-So we are looking at ways to reduce our use of petroleum diesel or even moving away from it entirely.
+Petroleum diesel usage makes up 79% of our site carbon footprint, mainly through its use to power our forklift trucks and generators.
+We are looking at ways to reduce our use of petroleum diesel or even moving away from it entirely.

 Case study – Trialling vegetable oil to power our forklifts